 Computation and Analysis

-I think this is where we need to talk about the clustering and tagging
+I think this is where we need to talk about the clustering and tagging.
+Basically, I need the steps that we took and what the outputs look like, how we fine-tuned hyperparameters, etc… Daria – can you start filling this in?

 Reporting and Visualization